 It’s true.
 Because portions are so distorted nowadays, you may over-serve your child, offering adult-size portions without even knowing it.
 Your child may get accustomed to eating larger amounts of food.

 Rather, family-style meals allow a child to figure out how much food is the right amount for his body.

-4. Pre-plating food may stimulate friction at the table
+4. Pre-plating food may cause friction at the table

 And parents usually lose in the long run.

-5. Pre-plating food may set up impossible expectations
+5. Pre-plated meals can set up impossible expectations

 Children can be overwhelmed when faced with a plate full of food, foreign or not.
 If food items are new, or difficult to identify, then your child’s stress and anxiety can build up.